You’ve tried thinking more positively. You’ve read the affirmations. Maybe you’ve even faked confidence, hoping it would become real.

 If you’re looking for self-esteem therapy in Edmonton that goes deeper than talk strategies or surface reframes — this is it.

-ShiftGrit’s identity-level method reconditions the emotional core of low self-worth using structured, effective techniques.
+ShiftGrit’s identity-level therapy reconditions the emotional core of low self-worth using structured, effective techniques.

 124 Street Location